Lewie Coyle

-Lewie Jacob Coyle (born 15 October 1995) is an English professional footballer who plays as a right back for club Hull City.
+Lewie Jacob Coyle (born 15 October 1995) is an English professional footballer who plays as a right back and captains club Hull City.

 Career

 Leeds United

 Coyle started his footballing life at Leeds United and hit the headlines as a 10-year-old when he was involved in an alleged tapping-up scandal with Chelsea.
 Coyle's father alleged that he was offered £10,000 'in readies' and the promise of a new kitchen if his son were to attend a one-week trial with the Premier League champions.
 It was also claimed that Spanish giants Barcelona had made an offer for Coyle around the same time.

 Coyle made his first start on 9 January 2016 against Rotherham United to help Leeds advance to the fourth round of the FA Cup in a 2–0 victory.

 On 26 October 2016, Coyle picked up a knee injury in normal time against Norwich City in the English League Cup.
 His injury was after Leeds had used all their substitutes and saw Leeds down to 10 men for all of the 30 minutes of extra time; however they managed to secure a penalty shootout victory after a 2–2 draw.
 On 3 November, despite being out injured, Coyle signed a two-year extension deal at the club to run until the end of the 2019 season.

 On 9 January 2017, Coyle made his return from injury in Leeds' 2–1 FA Cup win against Cambridge United.
 On 13 January 2017, Coyle made his first start in the League of the 2016–17 season in a 1–0 win against Derby County to send Leeds third in the EFL Championship table.
 On 29 January 2017, Coyle gave away a costly penalty against Sutton United in the FA Cup.
 The penalty, converted by Jamie Collins, saw Leeds knocked out in a 1–0 defeat.